 Who is eligible?

-Doctors applying for the scheme must be in good standing with the General Medical Council (GMC) without GMC conditions or undertakings – except those relating solely to health matters.
-The scheme is not intended for the purpose of supporting a doctor’s remediation and where the relevant NHS England Responsible Officer has concerns, the Doctor would not usually be eligible for the scheme.
+Prospective RGPs must hold full registration and a licence to practice with the GMC.
+They should be in good standing with the General Medical Council (GMC), and be without GMC conditions or undertakings – except those relating to health matters only.
+The Scheme is not for supporting a Doctor’s remediation.
+Doctors are not usually eligible for the Scheme if the relevant NHS England Responsible Officer has concerns.

-b. approaching retirement
+b. approaching retirement, or

 Applying for the scheme